UN rights boss says she has credible reports of Taliban executions | Politics

 UN rights boss says she has credible reports of Taliban executions

-But it does not mention the Taliban by name, nor would it set up an international fact-finding mission to probe them.
-Instead, it calls on Bachelet to report back to the forum at its March 2022 session and urges all parties to respect human rights law including "the full and meaningful participation of women" and of minorities.
+The Taliban treatment of women and girls would be "a fundamental red line", Bachelet told an emergency session of the council, held at the request of Pakistan and the Organisation of Islamic Cooperation (OIC).
+Pakistan's ambassador Khalil Hashmi said the resolution voiced grave concern over reports of violations and sent a "message of solidarity to the people of Afghanistan".

-The U.N. human rights chief said on Tuesday that she had received credible reports of serious violations committed by the Taliban in Afghanistan, including "summary executions" of civilians and Afghan security forces who have surrendered.
-Michelle Bachelet gave no details of the killings in her speech to the Human Rights Council, but urged the Geneva forum to set up a mechanism to closely monitor Taliban actions.
+The U.N. human rights chief said on Tuesday that she had received credible reports of serious violations by the Taliban in Afghanistan, including "summary executions" of civilians and Afghan security forces who had surrendered.
+Michelle Bachelet gave no details of the killings in her speech to the Human Rights Council, but urged it to set up a mechanism to closely monitor Taliban actions.

-The Taliban treatment of women and girls would be "a fundamental red line", she told the council's emergency session, held at the request of Pakistan and the Organisation of Islamic Cooperation (OIC).
-Afghanistan's diverse ethnic and religious minorities were also at risk of violence and repression, she said, citing reports of killings and targeted attacks in recent months.
+Under a resolution agreed later on Tuesday by the Geneva forum, she is to report back at its September-October session on the situation and on any violations committed by the Taliban, and make a fuller written report in March 2022.
+The Taliban treatment of women and girls would be "a fundamental red line", Bachelet told an emergency session of the council, held at the request of Pakistan and the Organisation of Islamic Cooperation (OIC).

+Pakistan's ambassador Khalil Hashmi said the resolution voiced grave concern over reports of violations and sent a "message of solidarity to the people of Afghanistan".
+Austria's ambassador, Elisabeth Tichy-Fisslberger, speaking on behalf of the European Union, said it was joining the consensus even though the resolution "falls short".
+The bloc had sought to launch an international investigation, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)